 Algebraic geometry/number theory;

-We strongly enourage undergraduate students to participate and elect to give a talk.
-International students and academics are also welcome to participate in the colloquium.
+We also strongly enourage undergraduate students, international students, and academics to participate in the seminars and elect to give a talk.

-All talks will be aimed at students with an undergraduate background in mathematics and hence should be accessible to all such audiences.
+All talks should be aimed at students with an undergraduate background in mathematics and hence should be accessible to a wide variety of audiences.